asvrada/gray-scale-jpeg-compressor/readme.md

     2. gzip
     3. Compressor from HW1

- ## Decompress
+## Decompression

 Do above steps in reverse order.

-# Performance
+# Implementation Details

-To experiment with your program on the test data, you will need to be able to compare the quality of the decompressed image as compared to the original using the PSNR measure.
-You should make your own program to do this.
+Use bitarray to store results.
+They can be easily converted to bytes then store to file, as well as read from file as bytes then creat bitarray from them.

+Build own huffman decode tree for huffman decoding.